Makkuskqa/Math_quiz_testcase/.lesson/instructions.md

 - ask the user for his name.
 - Say hello to the user using his name.
 - The function should return the name.
+- When hitting RUN the program should execute this function.
+- The Name of the user should be stored in a variable, so we can reuse it later.

 *HINTS:*